prestodb/presto-yarn/README.md

 #### Destroy the app and re-create

-If you want to re-create the app due to some failures/re-configuration
+If you want to re-create the app due to some failures or you want to reconfigure Presto (eg: add a new connector)

 ```
 bin/slider destroy presto1